 The foot has standard 1/4" and 3/8" threaded inserts, along with an alignment hole.

 The round-shaped Canon ET-88C Lens Hood is included in the box.
 This large hood adds important front element protection from impact and flare-inducing light.
-The WIII or B hood version matching the lens color will be included.
+A window on the hood permits rotation of a mounted filter.
+I find such windows too small to be useful, and they sometimes inadvertently open, especially when removed from a case.

-Which color lens do you want?
+Which color do you want?
 I don't remember that choice ever before offered for a Canon professional-grade lens.
 Your choices are Canon's L-series version III white or black.

 While more conspicuous, white stays cooler in direct sunlight.
 Interesting is that the white lens weighs 0.01 lbs more, 2.44 vs. 2.45 lbs (1110g vs. 1115g).